Ada-Developers-Academy/core-unit-3/functions/callback-functions.md

 ## Applications

-As the examples above demonstrate, callback functions are useful for controlling their precise execution with respect to the caller function, as well as providing dynamic functionality (e.g. `multiply`, `add`, etc.).
+As the examples above demonstrate, callback functions are useful when you want to control their precise execution with respect to their caller function, as well as providing dynamic functionality (e.g. `multiply`, `add`, etc.).

 An example of a built-in JavaScript function that uses a callback function as a parameter is [`setTimeOut()`](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout).
 The callback function will be executed after the timer expires.